Affiliate Statement and a Caveat

 Flour is a critical ingredient in baking.
 The structure, taste, and texture of the baked goods are all based on the type of flour used.
 There are numerous types of flour for baking available in the market.
 Knowing such is important for you to reach your goals.

 All-purpose flour is a refined wheat flour used in a variety of recipes.
 As the name implies, you may use it to make bread, cookies, muffins, and other baked products.
-Cooks also use it to thicken sauces or gravies.
-Many use all-purpose flour to coat foods intended for frying or baking, too.
+The cooks also use it to thicken sauces or gravies.
+Many uses all-purpose flour to coat foods intended for frying or baking, too.